 1 Meet Wild Mustangs

-See on mapWild horses freely roam the 4x4 area of the northern Corolla beaches.
-Their history goes back over 400 years when descendants of Colonial Spanish Mustangs arrived on the shores with seafaring explorers.
+See on mapWild horses freely roam the 4x4 area of the northern Corolla and Carova beaches.
+Their history goes back more than 400 years when descendants of Colonial Spanish Mustangs arrived on the shores with seafaring explorers.
 Today, the horses’ legacy continues along with their enchantment, and spotting one for the first time in their natural habitat will take your breath away.
 It is illegal to come within 50 feet of these majestic creatures, so the best way to experience their beauty is with a guided wild horse tour.
 Remember to bring your camera and zoom lens as there are laws in place to protect both the wild horses and the ones who admire them.

 2 Climb More Than 200 Steps for Wide-Range Views